-Sepahijala Sanctuary, One of the best wildlife Sanctuary in Tripura.
+Sepahijala Sanctuary, One of the best wildlife Sanctuaries in Tripura.
 It is home to more than 150 varieties of birds and a wide variety of other wildlife and plants.
-Tourist can explore the Zoo, Orchid Garden, Rubber Plantation here.
+Tourists can explore the Zoo, Orchid Garden, and Rubber Plantation here.

-These are the highest hills of the state on the northeastern part of the state.
+These are the highest hills of the state in the northeastern part of the state.
 The Mizoram state border is nearby.
-The Jampui hills is a natural attraction for visitors who wish to enjoy nature.
+The Jampui hills are a natural attraction for visitors who wish to enjoy nature.
 It is also an important place for those interested to understand and interact with the hilly tribals of the state.

 The temperature in the plains can be on the warmer side, while in the tribal hills weather is cooler.
 Summer temperature can go close to even 40 degrees in the plains occasionally.
 Winter months are cooler and more comfortable to travel here.
-There is not much constrain in travelling to Tripura at any time of the year.
+There are not many constraints in travelling to Tripura at any time of the year.

-Unakoti Unakoti literally means one less than a Koti (ten million) in Bengali.
-It is a historic and tourist place in northern Tripura.
+Unakoti Unakoti means one less than a Koti (ten million) in Bengali.
+It is a historic tourist place in northern Tripura.
 It is an ancient religious pilgrimage centre situated in the Raghunandan hills of Tripura.
-Unakoti is a rocky ... [+]
+Unakoti is a rocky hill with ... [+]

 Neer Mahal NeerMahal is a palace on water.
 The word ‘Neer’ in Sanskrit and Bengali means water whereas ‘Mahal’ means Palace, the water palace is located in the middle of Rudra Sagar Lake at a place named Melaghar, 55 ... [+]